golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-results.md

 })();

 ```
-Each `data` chunk will contain a result object, in the sequence that the commands where in within the batch:
+Each `data` chunk will contain a result object, in the sequence that the commands were in within the batch:

 ![results output logs](/batch_result_endstream_1.png)
 ![results output logs](/batch_result_endstream_2.png)

-##  What to do if your command failed?
+##  What to do if your command fails?

 When your command fails, the ExeUnit (the component responsible for running your image on the remote computer) will terminate all remote processes.
 As a result, the entire task will be terminated.